 There is a $20 non-refundable application cost recovery fee for each application request submitted.
 If the backcountry staff is unable to award an advance reservation itinerary based upon the parameters requested in the application, the $20 fee is not refundable.
 The application form allows for alternative dates and locations to ensure a successful trip request.
 Consider all potential trip options and list these on the application.

 *Pay.gov allows a variety of payment options.
-Credit card, Paypal, or Dwolla are recommended for payment.
+Credit card or Paypal are recommended for payment.

 Changes to Confirmed Advance Reservations